Table of Contents

 Venography is an alternative test to look for a clot.
 In this test, a radiologist injects contrast dye into a small vein in the hand or foot and using fluoroscopy (video X-ray), watches the dye fill the veins in the extremity as it travels back to the heart.
 The area of clot or obstruction can thus be visualized.

 Sometimes, a blood test is used to screen for blood clots.
 D-Dimer is a breakdown product of a blood clot, and its levels in the bloodstream may be measured.
 Blood clots are not stagnant; the body tries to dissolve them at the same time as new clot is being formed.
-D-Dimer is not specific for a blood clot in a given area and cannot distinguish a "good” or needed blood clot, one that forms after surgery or due to bruising from a fall, from one that is causing medical problems.
-It is used as a screening test with hopes that the result will be negative and show that there is no need to look further for blood clots.
+D-Dimer is not specific for a blood clot in a given area and cannot distinguish a "good" or needed blood clot, one that forms after surgery or due to bruising from a fall, from one that is causing medical problems.
+It is used as a screening test in low risk patients with the expectation that a negative result will conclude that there is no need to look further for blood clots.
+The healthcare professional usually counsels the patient that a positive blood test will likely require additional tests being considered.

 Should a blood clot embolize to the lung, this may be a medical emergency.
 There are a variety of tests to look for pulmonary emboli.
 A plain chest X-ray will not show blood clots, but it may be done to look for other conditions that can cause chest pain and shortness of breath, which are the symptoms of a pulmonary embolus.
 An electrocardiogram (EKG) may show abnormalities suggestive of a pulmonary embolus and also may reveal other causes of chest pain.